Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

-In this section we introduce the \emph{state space} $\U$ and related spaces describing states of genealogies and recall their \emph{topological semigroup structure}.
-Furthermore we present tools that we use to deal with random variables on these spaces such as \emph{polynomials} as the basic test function, \emph{polar representation} of the states or \emph{concatenation semigroups}.
+In this section we introduce the \emph{state space} $\U$ whose elements can be interpreted as genealogies of population processes and recall the \emph{topological semigroup structure} of that space developed in \cite{infdiv} and \cite{ggr_GeneralBranching}.
+Furthermore we present tools and objects which we use to deal with random variables on these spaces.
+In particular we introduce \emph{polynomials} as the basic test functions, the \emph{polar decomposition} of the states and \emph{concatenation semigroups}.
 For details we refer the reader to \cite{GPW09} and \cite{infdiv}.